steven-solomon/soonernotfaster/content/posts/step-by-step-guide-to-improving-cohesion-in-elixir.md

   end
 ```

 Continue converting all callback functions to destructure the books attribute out of the `BookStore` struct.
 When completed, it is time to move business operations onto the `BookStore` module.
 This process's first step is to *Use the [Extract Function](https://refactoring.com/catalog/extractFunction.html) Refactoring on all business logic*.
 Once the function is extracted, we can Use *[Move Function](https://refactoring.com/catalog/moveFunction.html) refactoring to move a function that references data to the new Module*.
 I won't walk you through these steps in order to keep this article short, but they can be found in [Fowler's book](https://www.amazon.com/Refactoring-Improving-Existing-Addison-Wesley-Signature-ebook/dp/B07LCM8RG2/ref=sr_1_1?dchild=1&keywords=refactoring&qid=1589929247&sr=8-1).
-Though it is necessary to follow the steps that Fowler defines in his book due to the lack of automated refactoring support in Elixir at the moment.
+Though it is necessary to follow the steps that Fowler defines in his book due to the lack of automated refactoring support in Elixir—I hope that changes soon.

-Remember these steps are necessary, because business logic has no place in a GenServer.
-It is all about making state accessible and fault tolerant to multiple functions running in other processes.
-We don't want to change our core logic if we change how a GenServer works—or vice versa.

 Below I have demonstrated a before and after of the two steps (Extract Function, and Move Function).
 This process should be repeated for all operations you wish to extract from the GenServer.
 Here is an example of extracting then moving the `all_books/1` function.